Edit: this post has been updated to reflect the delayed roll-out of Core Web Vitals.

 The aim of Core Web Vitals is to measure the perceived performance of the overall page, so whilst back end performance is a factor, front end is a significant consideration too as this plays a key role in how fast a page feels to the user.
 For example, even if servers are very fast and page generation is quick, the loading of scripts, styles, images and fonts can severely impact on the real experience of loading a page in a web browser.

-The Altis Digital Experience Platform looks to tackle this issue holistically by addressing code and content requirements with features ensuring that website performance is enhanced in the long term.
+The Altis Digital Experience Platform looks to tackle this issue with a holistic understanding and view of both code and content, along with built-in performance enhancing features that ensure website performance is maintained long term and optimal Core Web Vital scores are achieved.

 Future proofing front-end performance